-BA 601 - Scientific Research and Statistical Analysis
+BA601 - Scientific Research and Statistical Analysis

 Business research is crucial in building the graduate capabilities in conducting sound and reliable research.
-This course addresses selective topics such as research philosophies, problem definition identification, how to build research objectives, hypotheses in a sound research's proposal.
-Additionally, the course covers data collection tools i.e. how to design a questionnaire, how to conduct an interview and observation.
-Finally, analytical techniques are addressed appropriately i.e. univariate, bivariate, and multivariate analysis via statistical packages using SPSS.
+This course addresses particular topics such as research philosophies, problem identification, how to establish research objectives, hypotheses in a sound research proposal.
+Additionally, the course covers data collection tools, how to design a questionnaire, how to conduct an interview and observation.
+Finally, analytical techniques are addressed appropriately, i.e. univariate, bivariate, and multivariate analysis via statistical packages using SPSS.

-BA 611 - Advanced Marketing Management
+BA611 - Advanced Marketing Management

-This course provides an in depth examination of the marketing environment, key drivers and forces that are changing the marketing landscape.
-The course explores and analyzes how marketing activities impact on organizational operations in a competitive and complex setting.
-The course is concerned with the provision of marketing frameworks and in depth analysis of variety of concepts, theories, and models that are used to identify, analyze, and solve marketing problems.
-This course will emphasize strategic issues such as: How does a firm select the industry it should be in?
-What will be the firm marketing competitive advantage and how it will be sustained?
-How firm will diversify its products/ services?
-And how marketing resources will be allocated?
-What marketing threats do firms face and what opportunities firms enjoy?
-What will be firm's marketing strategic alternatives?
+This course provides an in-depth study of the marketing environment, key drivers and forces that are changing the marketing landscape.
+The course explores and analyzes how marketing activities impact on organizational operations in a competitive and complex environment.
+The course is concerned with the provision of marketing frameworks and in-depth analysis of a variety of concepts, theories, and models that are used to identify, analyze, and solve marketing problems.
+This course will emphasize strategic issues such as: How can a firm choose its own industrial activity?
+What is the marketing competitive advantages of the firm, and how to sustain them?
+How can the firm distribute its products and services/ how will the company allocate marketing resources?
+What are the marketing threats facing companies and what are the opportunities that firms enjoy?
+What are the strategic marketing alternatives?

-BA 621 - Corporate Finance
+BA621 - Corporate Finance

-The primary purpose is to provide a framework concepts, and tools for analyzing financial decisions based on basic principles of contemporary financial theory.
-Topics covered include cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing; options; and market efficiency.
-The course also examines corporate financial policy, together with capital structure, cost of capital, dividend policy, and related issues.
-Additional topics will differ, according to individual instructors
+The main purpose of this course is to provide a framework, concepts, and tools for analyzing financial decisions based on fundamental principles of contemporary financial theory.
+Topics covered include cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing for companies, along with the financial structure, cost of capital, profit distribution policy and related issues.
+As well as any emerging issues in corporate finance.

-BA 631 - Human Resource Management
+BA631 - Human Resource Management

-This MBA course provides an in depth examination of human capital as a competitive value proposition critical to business and organizational success.
-In this course we will look at the development and implementation of human resource practices that align HR activities with the strategic objectives of the firm.
-Additionally, students will be acquainted with the critical role human resource management plays as a key component of the competitiveness and sustainability of any business organization.
-By focusing on both strategic and operational aspect of work force management, students will acquire critical knowledge of the complexity of managing people, organizational staffing, employees training and development, employees' appraisal and compensation.
+The course provides an in-depth study of human capital as a critical source of competitive advantage to business and organizational success.
+This course will address the development and implementation of human resource practices that align human resource activities with the strategic objectives of the organization.
+Furthermore, students will be acquainted with the critical role of human resource management which plays a key component of the competitiveness and sustainability of business organization.
+By focusing on both strategic and operational aspect of workforce management, students will be acquired a critical knowledge on the complexity of managing individuals, organizational staffing, employees training and development, employees' appraisal and compensation.

-BA 641 - Operations Management and Decisions
+BA641 - Operations Management & Decisions

-This MBA Operations Management course encompasses the methods and practices used to systematically plan, design and execute the processes necessary to deliver services or produce goods.
-This course focuses on a range of procedures and ancillary systems necessary to manufacture materials or deliver services.
-Topics covered operations management from manufacturing and service delivery perspectives.
+This Operations Management course encompasses an in-depth study of methods and practices used to systematically plan, design and execute the processes necessary to deliver services or produce goods.
+This course focuses on a range of procedures and ancillary systems required to manufacture materials or deliver services.
+The course covers the topics of operations management from manufacturing and service delivery perspectives.

-BA 664 - Strategic Management
+BA664 - Strategic Management